MagnusSchlamovitz/DRLND-Continuous-Control/README.md

 2. Before running code in the notebook, change the kernel to match the `drlnd` environment by using the drop-down `Kernel` menu.

   ![Kernel][image2]

-3. To train the Agent execute:
-  - Sections 1.
-Start the Environment
-  - Section 2.
-Examine the State and Action Spaces
-  - Section 3.
-Train the Agent with DDPG